 Note: While I understand that you might be in a hurry and just want to get to the recipe, reading also the article might give you valuable information on how to make this dish.

 Potatoes- If you make this dish in the spring, use new potatoes.
 Do not peel them, just scrub them really well and rub them together in a clean kitchen towel, then continue with the recipe.

-If you use regular potatoes, peel them if they are not organic, then cut them in chunks and use them.
-(I would use a potato less starchy, like a red potato for example or a Yukon, which falls into the all purpose potato category)
+If you use regular potatoes, peel them if they are not organic, then cut them into chunks and use them.
+(I would use a potato less starchy, like a red potato, for example, or a Yukon, which falls into the all-purpose potato category)

 Green garlic- I will explain in a moment what green garlic is.
 However, if you do not find it, regular garlic can be used as well.
 (I recommend mincing it and adding it to the potatoes)

-Dill- I totally prefer fresh dill for this dish, but if it is winter and you cannot find it fresh, dried or in other form is perfectly acceptable.
+Dill- I totally prefer fresh dill for this dish, but if it is winter and you cannot find it fresh, dried, or in another form is perfectly acceptable.
 (Note: Do you know that you can preserve dill for the winter in salt?
 Here is how to do it)

-Olive oil- While olive oil is not as expensive as it used to be, if you do not have it, use a vegetable oil, like sun flower oil, as it has a milder taste.
+Olive oil- While olive oil is not as expensive as it used to be, if you do not have it, use vegetable oil, like sunflower oil, as it has a milder taste.

 Salt and pepper

 What is green garlic?

 Many of you probably never saw green garlic before.
-It looks like green onions, but the leaves are flat and thin, compared to green onions that have a tubular leaf.
+It looks like green onions, but the leaves are flat and thin compared to green onions that have tubular leaves.